-- 1. Strikes, shoves, kicks, or otherwise subject his/her to physical contact: - 2.
+- 1. Strikes, shoves, kicks, or otherwise subjects his/her to physical contact: - 2.
 Attempts or threatens to strike, shove, kick, or otherwise subject the person to physical contact; - 3.
-In a public place, makes an offensively coarse utterance, gestures; or display, or addresses abusive language to any person present; - 4.
+In a public place, makes an offensively coarse utterance, gestures, or displays, or addresses abusive language to any person present; - 4.
 Follows a person in or about a public place or places; - 5.
-Engage in a course of conduct or repeatedly commits act which alarm or seriously annoy such other person and which serve no legitimate purpose; or - 6.
-Being enrolled as a student in a local school district, and while on school premises, on school sponsored transportation, or at a school-sponsored event: - a.
-Damage or commits a theft of the property of another student; - b.
+Engages in a course of conduct or repeatedly commits an act which alarms or seriously annoys such other person and which serve no legitimate purpose; or - 6.
+While enrolled as a student in a local school district, and while on school premises, on school sponsored transportation, or at a school-sponsored event: - a.
+Damages or commits a theft of the property of another student; - b.
 Creates a hostile environment by means of any gestures, written communication, oral statements, or physical acts that a reasonable person under the circumstances should know would cause another student to suffer of physical harm, intimidation, humiliation, or embarrassment.

 Note: Acts motivated by race, color, national origin, age, religion, sex, gender identity, sexual orientation, disability, or any other reason not related to the student's individual capabilities may hinder the other party's, health, safety, welfare or right to attend school or participate in school activities and will not be tolerated.
-Further, such acts; (1) Are subject to the district's harassment/discrimination complaint procedure; and (2) May represent serious violation of civil and/or criminal law.
+Further, such acts; (1) are subject to the district's harassment/discrimination complaint procedure; and (2) may represent serious violation of civil and/or criminal law.

-Hazing-Any humiliating or dangerous activities expected of a student to belong to a group, regardless of their willingness to participate.
+Hazing-any humiliating or dangerous activities expected of a student to belong to a group, regardless of their willingness to participate.

-Improper Driving-Intentionally placing self or other person(s) in harm's way or endangering the safety, health and/or welfare of self or others on school property or at a school sponsored event, including but not limited to recklessly operating a motor vehicle.
-Example(s): Speeding or unsafe reckless driving in school parking lots, acting as if you are going to run over another person.
+Improper Driving-intentionally placing self or other person(s) in harm's way or endangering the safety, health and/or welfare of self or others on school property or at a school sponsored event, including but not limited to recklessly operating a motor vehicle. \Example(s): Speeding or unsafe reckless driving in school parking lots, acting as if you are going to run over another person.